Beginner's Guide / Maya

 On the left the toolbox with some categories ("Events", "Selectors", "Objects", etc) is located.
 The categories are expanded upon mouse click revealing puzzles which you can drag out to the workspace.
 By connecting various puzzles with each other, you can create a scenario of how your 3D objects will behave upon user input.

-To do something meaningful for the beginning, drag out the when clicked puzzle from the Events category, and the select an object puzzle from the Selectors.
+To do something meaningful for the beginning, drag out the when clicked puzzle from the Events category and select some object in the light-green dropdown.

-Connecting them together means that you app will be waiting until the user clicks on the object that you chose in the dropdown menu ("Cube", for example), and will do... nothing unless you add something in the do slot.
+This puzzle causes your app to wait until the user clicks on the specified object, and then do... nothing unless you add something in the do slot.

 Drag out the hide puzzle from the Objects and insert it to that slot.
-Drag out another object selector puzzle and connect it with hide.
+Select the same object ("pCube1") in its dropdown.

 In order to make your scenario a persistent part of your application, be sure to save it.